 - Having reached the state pension age and were working or self-employed in the UK for 1 year and have lived in the UK for 3 years.

-- If you are EU citizen and started you work or self-employment in an EU country and have lived and worked or been self-employed in the UK for 3 years and you return to your UK home once a week. (family members are also eligible for settled status)
+- If you are an EU citizen and started your work or self-employment in an EU country and have lived and worked or been self-employed in the UK for 3 years and you return to your UK home once a week. (family members are also eligible for settled status)

 - If your EU family member has died and you have lived in the UK at least 2 years before their death.
 Their death was as a result of an accident at work or occupational disease.